How to Optimize Your Life for Quality

 Even if it isn’t always present, motivation is still very real.

-So make sure to consciously choose skills to focus on that are on the fringes of what you already know — skills that complement your prior knowledge.
+So make sure to consciously choose skills to focus on that are on the fringes of what you already know — skills that complement your prior knowledge but are still difficult enough to provide an engaging challenge.

 And, if possible, get feedback as quickly as possible.
 Since most of the feedback will come from you, learn how to self-monitor — pay attention to what you’re doing and how you’re doing it.
 We all like to get feedback on new things we are learning and we like to know that we are doing well, so be nice to yourself (even if you suck at it).